sulfur321/Project-1-UTCyberSecurity/README.md

 The playbook implements the following tasks:
 **In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-*Install docker.io
+- Install docker.io
-*Install pip3
+- Install pip3
-*Install Docker python module
+- Install Docker python module
-*Increase virtual memory
+- Increase virtual memory
-*Download and launch a docker
+- Download and launch a docker
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![Docker PS screen shot](Images/blythechristopher-P1-dockerps.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: Private IPs of Web-1 and Web-2
+-Private IPs of Web-1 and Web-2

 | Name      | IP Addresses         |
 |---------- |----------------------|